Choosing a name for your horse

-Listed below are some useful hints to bear in mind when naming a horse:
+There are some rules to bear in mind when naming your horse:

-- Names cannot exceed 18 characters, including the spaces.
+- Names must be no longer than 18 characters, including the spaces

-- A name cannot be reused until 15 years has elapsed since the foaling of a similar named horse.
+- A name cannot be reused until 15 years has passed since the foaling of a similar named horse

-- Names for broodmares cannot be used again until 12 years has elapsed since that name last appeared in a Volume of the Stud Book.
+- Names for broodmares cannot be used until 12 years has passed since that name last appeared in the Stud Book

-- Name of a Stallion cannot be used until 15 years after it last appeared in a studbook.
+- Names of stallions cannot be used until 15 years has passed since they last appeared in a studbook.